-The Early Help Unit provides a central contact point for professionals and families wanting to access early help services in Nottinghamshire.
+The Early Help Unit provides a direct contact point for professionals and families requiring early help services in Nottinghamshire.
+The Unit acts as a signposting and referral point for Early Help Services but does not directly deliver them.

 The Early Help Unit